 We did not audit the financial statements of certain associates and joint ventures accounted for using the equity method whose statements are based solely on the reports of other auditors.
-Investments in these associates and joint ventures accounted for using the equity method amounted to NT\$4,336 thousand and NT\$4,565 thousand, representing 0.14% and 0.17% of total assets as of December 31, 2021 and 2020, respectively.
-The related shares of profits (losses) recognized from the subsidiaries, associates and joint ventures using the equity method amounted to NT\$(229) thousand and NT\$(79) thousand, representing (0.11)% and (0.05)% of the net income before tax for the years ended December 31, 2021 and 2020; and the related shares of other comprehensive income from the subsidiaries, associates and joint ventures using the equity method amounted to both NT\$0 thousand, representing 0% of the net other comprehensive income (loss) for the years ended December 31, 2021 and 2020.
+Investments in these associates and joint ventures accounted for using the equity method amounted to NT\$4,336 thousand and NT\$4,565 thousand, representing 0.14% and 0.17% of consolidated total assets as of December 31, 2021 and 2020, respectively.
+The related shares of profits (losses) recognized from the associates and joint ventures using the equity method amounted to NT\$(229) thousand and NT\$(79) thousand, representing (0.10)% and (0.04)% of the consolidated net income before tax for the years ended December 31, 2021 and 2020; and the related shares of other comprehensive income from the associates and joint ventures using the equity method amounted to both NT\$0 thousand, representing 0% of the net other comprehensive income (loss) for the years ended December 31, 2021 and 2020.

-Responsibilities of Management and Those Charged with Governance for the Parent company only Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the parent company only financial statements in accordance with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers for such internal control as management determines is necessary to enable the preparation of parent company only financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Financial Reporting Standards, International Accounting Standards, Interpretations developed by the International Financial Reporting Interpretations Committee or the former Standing Interpretations Committee as endorsed by Financial Supervisory Commission of the Republic of China and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the parent company only financial statements, management is responsible for assessing the ability to continue as a going concern of the Company, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the ability to continue as a going concern of the Group, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance, including audit committee, are responsible for overseeing the financial reporting process of the Company.
+Those charged with governance, including audit committee, are responsible for overseeing the financial reporting process of the Group.

-Auditor's Responsibilities for the Audit of the Parent company only Financial Statements
+Auditor's Responsibilities for the Audit of the Consolidated Financial Statements

-Our objectives are to obtain reasonable assurance about whether the parent company only financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with auditing standards generally accepted in the Republic of China will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these parent company only financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.